lightward/mechanic-tasks/docs/demonstration-order-editing/README.md

 ## Documentation

-This task demonstrates order editing, by automatically adding a product to orders that (optionally) meet an order minimum.
+This task demonstrates Shopify's ability to edit orders through the admin API.
+It's intended to be a starting place for developing more specific functionality.
+Out of the box, this task automatically adds a product to orders that (optionally) meet an order minimum.

 Configure this task using a variant ID.
 (To learn how to find this, see [How do I find an ID for a product, collection, order, or something else?](https://docs.usemechanic.com/article/360-how-do-i-find-an-id-for-a-product-collection-order-or-something-else).)

-Note: This task requires a minimum Shopify API version of 2020-01.
-To learn how to set this, see [Choosing a Shopify API version](https://docs.usemechanic.com/article/352-choosing-a-shopify-api-version).

 ## Installing this task